Canberra railway station: New location proposals

 The current site of Canberra's railway terminal is broadly accepted to be accidental, owing to a lack of consensus and political will to agree on a suitable location.
-Even as Australia's most planned city, no agreement has been reached for a permanent home for the city's railway, with no fewer than five separate locations considered over the past 100 years.
+Even as Australia's most planned city, no agreement has been reached for a permanent home for the city's railway, with no fewer than eight separate locations considered over the past 100 years.
 Canberra's current station building is the city's second temporary rail terminal.

 In 1925 plans for the city of Canberra were gazetted, which included a railway extending from Kingston to Dickson via Russell and the city.
 Stations on this line were planned in 1918 to include Russell, Anzac Parade, Ainslie Ave and MacArthur Ave.
 The short-lived Kingston to Civic goods railway was constructed along this route in 1921.

-In 1938 the Federal Minister of the Interior John McEwen stated in Parliament that the Kingston station was temporary and that the 'site of the permanent railway station for Canberra is in Civic Centre' and that the 'present station is well off the route of the permanent railway'.
+In 1938 the Federal Minister of the Interior John McEwen stated in Parliament that the Kingston station was temporary and that the "site of the permanent railway station for Canberra is in Civic Centre" and that the "present station is well off the route of the permanent railway".
 Though in 1940, the rails that had been laid in anticipation of a permanent Civic Line were removed and by the 1950s, locations south of the lake for the new station were under consideration, including Bowen Place (adjacent to Kings Ave bridge) and State Circle (adjacent to Parliament House).

-By 1966, when the current temporary station opened, the intention was to construct a permanent railway station north of the lake in Pialligo, close to the airport.
-At this time proposals for a high-speed trains to Sydney and a new line to Yass were being considered.
+Garema Place

+Civic Centre Station opened in 1921 in what is now known as Garema Place, on a temporary line that was to be later replaced with a permanent construction.
+The station served the Brickworks Railway from Yarralumla and a goods railway from Kingston via Russell.
+The main railway was cut off from Kingston in the floods of 1922, but the rail corridor remained reserved for a future line until 1950 when the Canberra City Plan was altered and the railway corridor, which was not seen as 'modern', was abandoned in favour of urban development.

+Woolshed Creek

+In 1965 the Commissioner for Commonwealth Railways, Keith Smith, announced that a site of about four chains (88 yards) had been set aside for a new passenger terminal to the west of Woolshed Creek in Piallago, adjacent to Majura Rd.
+The land was chosen because it was flat, there were no drainage problems, and it was close to the city and airport.
+The site was also along the proposed Canberra to Yass railway line and high-speed line to Sydney, which were being planned at the time.
+The new temporary station was instead built in Kingston, with the Woolshed Creek passenger terminal site and proposed railway corridor being later used for vehicular transport following the construction of Majura Parkway, which opened in 2016.

+Jerrabomberra Creek

-The ACT Government published plans for Canberra's Eastlake area in 2010 that would see the removal of most of its railway infrastructure, making way for urban development.
+The ACT Government published plans for Canberra's East Lake area in 2010 that would see the removal of most of its railway infrastructure, making way for urban development.
 A new passenger railway station was proposed to sit between Jerrabomberra Creek and the Monaro Highway.